SyncfusionExamples/how-to-add-xamarin.forms-dataform-using-FSharp/README.md

-# How to add Xamarin.Forms dataform using FSharp
+# How to add Xamarin.Forms DataForm using FSharp

 This example demonstrates to add Xamarin.Forms dataform using FSharp